guilhermebkel/guilhermebkel/README.md

 > 🎴 [Uno Game](https://github.com/guilhermebkel/uno-game) - A remake of Uno Game that I have made in Javascript.

-> 🤖 [AhNegão Discord Bot](https://github.com/guilhermebkel/ah-negao-discord-bot) - A bot to retrieve posts from AhNegão blog to a discord channel.
+> 🤖 [AhNegão Discord Bot](https://github.com/guilhermebkel/ah-negao-discord-bot) - A bot that retrieves posts from AhNegão blog to a discord channel.

 ## 📫️ How to reach me